alephium/www/src/content/news/Core-team-interview-series-Episode-4-3886003b8fef/index.md

 ### 4 — Got links?
 Got a profile picture we should use?

-You’ll find me on <a href="https://www.linkedin.com/in/marina-miranda-de-mattos-667945130/" class="markup--anchor markup--p-anchor" data-href="https://www.linkedin.com/in/marina-miranda-de-mattos-667945130/" rel="noopener" target="_blank">LinkedIn</a> and on <a href="https://twitter.com/MarinadeMattos2" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/MarinadeMattos2" rel="noopener" target="_blank">Twitter</a>.
+You’ll find me on <a href="https://www.linkedin.com/in/marina-miranda-de-mattos-667945130/" data-href="https://www.linkedin.com/in/marina-miranda-de-mattos-667945130/">LinkedIn</a> and on <a href="https://twitter.com/MarinadeMattos2" data-href="https://twitter.com/MarinadeMattos2">Twitter</a>.

 ### 5 — How/when did you come across crypto?

 Like many people, I learned about crypto in 2017 when a broker tried to sell me some Bitcoins.
 I realized that there had to be a better way to be part of it all and started looking into it for myself.
 I found the entire space quite exciting and decided I would love to work with it.
-It was then in 2018 that I joined <a href="https://lykke.com/" class="markup--anchor markup--p-anchor" data-href="https://lykke.com/" rel="noopener" target="_blank">Lykke</a>, a Cryptoexchange established in 2016, as the Head of Customer Success and expanded my knowledge in various areas.
+It was then in 2018 that I joined <a href="https://lykke.com/" data-href="https://lykke.com/">Lykke</a>, a Cryptoexchange established in 2016, as the Head of Customer Success and expanded my knowledge in various areas.
 Lykke is

 ### 6 — How did you come across Alephium and what attracted you to the project?